rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 (The port to use for P2P (blockchain) traffic)
 ```

-This is the TCP and UDP port that the ETH2 client will connect to its peers on.
+This is the TCP and UDP port that the ETH2 client will use to connect to its peers.
 It is safe to leave this at the default setting of 9001 unless your system already uses that port for something else.